Luton has highest rate of tuberculosis in the East of England

 She said: "This current rate of increase will soon see the UK lose its WHO low incidence status of 10 per 100,000 population."

-The recent report also showed 3,888 of the 4,409 (84 per cent) people with drug-sensitive tuberculosis – cases where the infection can be treated with drugs – completed treatment in 2023.
+The recent report also showed 3,888 of the 4,409 (84%) people with drug-sensitive tuberculosis – cases where the infection can be treated with drugs – completed treatment in 2023.

-And some 175 (4 per cent) people notified in 2023 and treated for drug-sensitive tuberculosis died.
+And some 175 (4%) people notified in 2023 and treated for drug-sensitive tuberculosis died.

 A testing and treatment programme is in place for people in areas of England with higher rates, or those coming from high-risk countries.